yehia67/documentation/getting-started/0.1/introduction/what-is-the-tangle.md

 ## How a transaction becomes confirmed

-When you send a transfer bundle to a node, it doesn't update the balances of the affected addresses straight away.
+Transactions in the Tangle can be in one of two states: Pending or confirmed.

-Nodes do not transfer IOTA tokens until all transactions in the bundle are confirmed.
+When you send a bundle to a node, that bundle is pending and the node doesn't update the balances of the affected addresses until it's confirmed.

 To go from a pending state to a confirmed state, nodes must reach consensus on the state of a transaction.